iAvoe/Object-Oriented-Analysis-Design-Review/README.md

 - True

 Two important goals or steps within Core Process one are ____ and _____.
-- identify the solution objective
+- Identify the solution objective
-- obtain project approval
+- Obtain project approval

 Determine the major subsystems and assigning them to an iteration is done in which Core Process?
 - 2, plan and monitor the project